nus-cs2103-AY2122S2/tp/README.md

   * Edward Alvin
   * Muhammad Radhya
   * Steven Gabriel Kho Chua
-* InterBuddy is a brown-field project which is forked from [Address Book 3](https://github.com/nus-cs2103-AY2122S2/tp), a software development project (around 6 KLoC) which provide a baseline for InternBuddy.
+* InternBuddy is a brown-field project which is forked from [Address Book 3](https://github.com/nus-cs2103-AY2122S2/tp), a software development project (around 6 KLoC) which provide a baseline for InternBuddy.
 * You can look into our [Developer Guide](docs/DeveloperGuide.md) for more details about the codebase.

 ### Main Language and Tools used: